umee-network/umee/docs/architecture/ADR-004-interest-and-reserves.md

 Here is an additional example scenario, to illustrate that the module account balance of a given token _can_ become less than the reserved amount, when a token type is at or near 100% supply utilization:

 > Lending pool and reserve amount of `atom` both start at zero.
-> Bob, lends 1000 `atom` to the lending pool.
+> Bob, supplies 1000 `atom` to the lending pool.
 > Alice immediately borrows all 1000 `atom`.
 >
 > During the next `EndBlock`.
 Alice now owes 1000.001 `atom`.
 The amount of `uatom` the module is required to reserve increases from 0 to 50 (assuming the `ReserveFactor` parameter is 0.05 like in the previous example).
 >
 > The module account (lending pool + reserves) still contains 0 `uatom` due to the first two steps.
 Its `uatom` balance is therefore less than the required 50 `uatom` reserves.

-The scenario above is not fatal to our model - Bob (lender) continues to gain value as the token:uToken exchange rate increases, and we are not storing any negative numbers in place of balances - but the next 50 `uatom` lent by a lender or repaid by a borrower will be blocked for the reserve requirements rather than being immediately available for borrowing or withdrawal.
+The scenario above is not fatal to our model - Bob (supplier) continues to gain value as the token:uToken exchange rate increases, and we are not storing any negative numbers in place of balances - but the next 50 `uatom` lent by a supplier or repaid by a borrower will be blocked for the reserve requirements rather than being immediately available for borrowing or withdrawal.

 The edge case above can only occur when the available lending pool (i.e. module account balance minus reserve requirements) for a specific token denomination, is less than `ReserveFactor` times the interest accrued on all open loans for that token in a single block.
 In practical terms, that means ~100% supply utilization.

-This is not a threatening scenario, as it resolves as soon as either a sufficient `RepayAsset` or a `LendAsset` is made in the relevant asset type, both of which are **highly** incentivized by the extreme dynamic interest rates found near 100% utilization.
+This is not a threatening scenario, as it resolves as soon as either a sufficient `RepayAsset` or a `MsgSupply` is made in the relevant asset type, both of which are **highly** incentivized by the extreme dynamic interest rates found near 100% utilization.

 ## Consequences